Sleep Apnea Treatment in Madison

 - 85 million people snore, 35 million people have insomnia

-A: Many people confuse simple snoring for a more serious condition like sleep apnea.
+Many people confuse simple snoring for a more serious condition like sleep apnea.
 Snoring is merely a sign a person may have sleep apnea, it does not necessarily mean they have the condition itself.
-Sleep apnea should be diagnosed by trained medical professional.
+Sleep apnea should be diagnosed by trained medical professionals.

-A: It is important to note severe sleep apnea is extremely hazardous to your health and may require surgery to correct.
+It is important to note severe sleep apnea is extremely hazardous to your health and may require surgery to correct.
 For most cases, we will work with you in order to set up a safe, effective, and convenient solution that will leave you able to sleep comfortably through the night with no disturbances.
+Without treatment, sleep apnea can cause more than fatigue.
+Sleep apnea has been linked to: